raysbrand/SimpleGUI/README.md

 - JButton: A clickable button.
 - ActionListener: An event listener for the button click event.
 - JOptionPane: A dialog box for displaying messages.
-- The program creates a window with a button.
-When the button is clicked, a message dialog is shown.